Alpha Callers

 Caller Commissions

 When group members trade a token based on your call, you earn a percentage of the trade volume as a claimable reward.
-This means the better your calls perform (the more your group members trade them), the more you earn.
+Commission scales with how much your group members trade on your calls.

 For details on how the claimables system works, rates, and how to claim your rewards, see Claimables.